Auction-Fundraisers

 Towards the end of the auction can get hectic and we may not be able to notify you in a timely manner if you’ve been outbid during this last phase – we recommend checking the website periodically to see the updated current high bids and respond accordingly.

-The auction closes at 6:00 pm PST, Wednesday, December 18, 2024 The winning bids should all be posted on the website that night, no later than 7:30 pm PST.
+The auction closes at 6:00 pm PST, Monday, May 26, 2025 The winning bids should all be posted on the website that night, no later than 7:30 pm PST.
 You will be contacted by email that evening or the following morning for the auction plants you have won.
 Our regular shipping costs apply (see after auction listings for current rates).
 Placing a bid is binding, so please do not bid unless you are committed to buying!
-We request payment (cash, check, or money order) be mailed promptly on Thursday, December 19 (for international seed & book wins only, online payment can be arranged).
+We request payment (cash, check, or money order) be mailed promptly on Tuesday, May 27 (for international seed & book wins only, online payment can be arranged).
 Your plants will be shipped after payment is received.

 Auction Seed